OutSystems/docs-support/src/licensing/whats-a-personal.md

 * **No direct database access:** Check alternate ways on [how to extract data from your application](https://success.outsystems.com/Support/Personal_Environment/Personal_environment_hosting_infrastructure_under_the_hood#Extracting_your_data).
 You can't use stored procedures.

-* **No VPN:** You can't request the creation of a VPN connection in your Personal Environment.
+* **No enterprise connectivity:** You can't request the creation of a VPN, AWS Transit Gateway, or AWS Direct Connect in your Personal Environment.

 * **SaaS components:** OutSystems provides SaaS components such as, for example, [AI Mentor Studio](https://success.outsystems.com/Documentation/11/Managing_the_Applications_Lifecycle/Manage_technical_debt/), [Workflow Builder](https://success.outsystems.com/Documentation/Workflow_Builder) or [Experience Builder](https://success.outsystems.com/Documentation/Experience_Builder).
 These components may not be available for Personal Environments, at OutSystems discretion.
 Make sure to check the requirements in each component's documentation.